Chris works with clients across various sectors and geographies, but has a particular focus on disputes work involving banks and financial buyers.

 He was admitted as a solicitor in September 2004, has been a solicitor advocate since October 2007 and became a partner in 2014.

-Chris is also the membership secretary for the London Solicitors Litigation Association (LSLA), and a committee member of the Commercial Litigators' Forum (CLF).
+Chris is also vice president and membership secretary of the London Solicitors Litigation Association (LSLA), and a committee member of the Commercial Litigators' Forum (CLF).